 Quarantine fumigation prevents the introduction of specific quarantine pests into a defined geographical area, such as an importing country.
 Quarantine treatments must meet the requirements of the USDA's Animal and Plant Health Insepction Service (APHIS) treatment manual or the listed treatements compiled by the National Plant Board.
 An example of a quarantine application of methyl bromide is the fumigation of logs to control wood-boring pests.

 Methyl bromide may be used fumigate commodities within 21 days of export to meet the official requirements of the importing or exporting country.
 An example of a preshipment use of methyl bromide is the application to exported nuts immediately before shipment because of official requirements of the destination country.

 QPS methyl bromide may not be used in residential structures or in public food service facilities such as restaurants.

 Distributors and applicators of QPS methyl bromide have reporting and recordkeeping requirements.
-Please view What Methyl Bromide Reporting Forms Should I Complete? for details.
+The form can be found on the recordkeeping and reporting page.